brookejoseph/PrivacyParametersEstimator/README.md

-## Introduction
-This repository contains a Streamlit-based web application for estimating privacy parameters, specifically epsilon, delta, and sensitivity, based on the amount of data.
+This repository contains code to help estimate privacy parameters, specifically epsilon, delta, and sensitivity, based on the amount of data.
 Privacy parameters are essential in differential privacy, a mathematical framework for quantifying and guaranteeing privacy.

-## What are Epsilon and Delta?
 # Epsilon (ε)
 - Epsilon, also known as the privacy budget, quantifies the privacy loss in a differentially private algorithm.
 A smaller epsilon value indicates stronger privacy, meaning the algorithm's output is less dependent on any single input data point.